Joao Cancelo leads transfers in Germany, Isco deal off - WHIZ News

 The deal would have been a surprise given that Union has never qualified for the Champions League and only became a top-division team in 2019, though it is second in the Bundesliga standings.

-Also Tuesday, Eintracht Frankfurt signed left back Philipp Max, a former German national team player, from PSV Eindhoven on loan with an option to buy.
+Also Tuesday, Eintracht Frankfurt signed left back Philipp Max, a former Germany international, from PSV Eindhoven on loan with an option to buy.

+Thorgan Hazard later joined PSV on loan from Borussia Dortmund till the end of the season.

+Relegation-threatened Hertha Berlin was linked with a host of names but its search for reinforcements yielded only the return of midfielder Tolga Ciğerci.

 Injuries played a role this time.